Anshuman-Singh432/Gosslar_Roof_Image-_Classification/README.md

 # Gosslar_Roof_Image-_Classification

-In the file "Gosslar_Dataset_Generation.ipynb"   dataset is generated for he top 4 classes.
+In the file "Gosslar_Dataset_Generation.ipynb"   dataset is generated for the top 4 classes.

 Firstly the test and validation dataset was created on te original sample remaining sample of images were used as training.

 Since these classes were having unbalanced images so image augmentation was used to balance the training set.

+There is no overlap of images between the sets.